Mobile Fraud Alert Service FAQ

 Will you continue to call me when a suspicious transaction appears on my account?

-the phone number we have on file during our calling window of 9 a.m. to 8 p.m., based on the time zone of your area code.
+Yes, if we do not receive a reply text back from you within 30 minutes, we will call you at the phone number we have on file during our customer service hours of 9 a.m.–8 p.m., based on the time zone of your area code.

 Why did I receive an alert for purchases that I made before I enrolled?